AI tracing

 The AI handles most tool shapes well, but may struggle with:

-• Very thin tools (e.g. needles, drill bits) — outlines may be incomplete.
+• Very thin tools (needles, drill bits) -- outlines may be incomplete or broken.

-• Transparent or reflective tools — the mask may include reflections.
+• Reflective or transparent tools -- the mask may include reflections or miss transparent sections.

-If a trace isn't right, you can edit the vertices manually in the tool editor.
+If a trace is not right, you can edit the vertices manually in the tool editor, or upload a corrected mask.